IBMTechSales/klp-think2022-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README - Copy.md

 1. Build and package the instrumented version of the DefaultApplication

-    The top-level pom.xml that is used to build and package the application is in the “**monolith-mono2micro”** folder.
+    The top-level pom.xml that is used to build and package the application is in the “**monolith-klu”** folder.
 You will change to that directory and run the Maven build.

-        cd /home/ibmdemo/m2m-ws-sample/defaultapplication/monolith-mono2micro
+        cd /home/ibmadmin/m2m-ws-sample/defaultapplication/monolith-klu

         mvn clean install